AmitKumarDas/curated-tech/shell/create-net-int-on-mac-minus-nic.md

-### Create network interface on mac that does not have a physical NIC
+### Create network interface on mac that does not have a physical NIC adapter

 - gist from [stackexchange-152331](http://unix.stackexchange.com/questions/152331/how-can-i-create-a-virtual-ethernet-interface-on-a-machine-without-a-physical-ad)